BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Experimental Results

-The modules used in \textit{BPINN-EM-Post}, such as the analytical solution, and the BPINN framework are developed using Python 3.9.18 with PyTorch 2.2.1.
-The training and testing procedures are conducted on a Linux server equipped with two Intel 22-core E5-2699 CPUs, 320 GB of memory, and an Nvidia TITAN RTX GPU.
+The proposed \textit{\textbf{BPINN-EM-Post}} framework is fully developed using Python/PyTorch.
+The training and test procedures are conducted on a Linux server equipped with two Intel 22-core E5-2699 CPUs, 320 GB of memory, and an Nvidia TITAN RTX GPU.
+A three-layer MLP with layer structure [I5-FC50-FC50-O3] is used in BPINN flux predictor.

-\subsection{Data preparation and scaling}
+\subsection{Data Preparation and Scaling}

-To determine the stress distribution in a multisegment interconnect structure, we first gather the physical and material attributes of the interconnect segments.
-Each segment $i$ is characterized by its physical properties, including length $L_i$ and width $w_i$, while assuming uniform thermal c onductivity $\kappa$ across all segments.
+To determine the stress distribution in a multi-segment interconnect structure, we first gather the physical and material attributes of the interconnect segments.
+Each segment $i$ is characterized by its physical properties, including length $L_i$ and width $w_i$, while assuming uniform thermal conductivity $\kappa$ across all segments.
 Spatial points $x$ are sampled within $[0, L]$, and temporal points are chosen from $t = 0$ to $1 \times 10^9$ s at intervals of $1 \times 10^7$ s.
-For this analysis, we assume that nucleation-phase solutions for these interconnects are pre-established by other methods, providing initial stress data $h(x)$ and void locations.
+In this analysis, we incorporate the nucleation-phase solutions for these interconnects that are easily pre-established by existing methods~\cite{SunYu:TDMR'20, comsol:heat'2014, Lamichhane:ICCAD'24} consistent to this work, providing initial stress distribution $h(x)$ and void locations.

-The input parameters for the analytical methods and the MLP vary significantly in scale, necessitating data scaling for standardization.
-Scaling constants $k_x$, $k_t$, and $k_{\sigma}$ are used for spatial ($x$), temporal ($t$), and stress ($\sigma$) parameters, respectively.
-Additional parameters are scaled using the following equation:
+The input parameters for the analytical method and the MLP vary significantly in scale, necessitating data scaling for standardization.
+Scaling factors $k_x$, $k_t$, and $k_{\sigma}$ are used for spatial ($x$), temporal ($t$) and stress ($\sigma$), respectively.
+Additional parameters are processed in Eq.~\eqref{eq:scaling_scheme},

-where $x_{sc}$, $t_{sc}$, $\kappa_{sc}$, $G_{sc}$, and $\sigma_{sc}$ are the scaled versions of $x$, $t$, $\kappa$, $G$, and $\sigma$, respectively.
+{ } where $x_{sc}$, $t_{sc}$, $\kappa_{sc}$, $G_{sc}$, and $\sigma_{sc}$ are the scaled versions of $x$, $t$, $\kappa$, $G$, and $\sigma$, respectively.
 The scaled stress $\sigma_{sc}$ is converted back to its original scale using $k_{\sigma}$.
 In this study, scaling constants are set as $k_x = 1 \times 10^{-5}$, $k_t = 1 \times 10^{-7}$, and $k_{\sigma} = 1 \times 10^{-8}$.

-To assess the accuracy and performance of \textit{BPINN-EM-Post}, we compare results against Monte Carlo simulations using FEM-based COMSOL~\cite{comsol:heat'2014} and FDM-based EMSpice~\cite{SunYu:TDMR'20}.
-For each Monte Carlo iteration, branch currents are randomly sampled from a normal distribution with a mean range of $5 \times 10^{-8} \, \mathrm{A/m^2}$ to $5 \times 10^9 \, \mathrm{A/m^2}$ to introduce variability in input currents.
+To assess the accuracy and performance of our proposed \textit{\textbf{BPINN-EM-Post}}, we compare results against Monte Carlo simulations using FEM-based COMSOL~\cite{comsol:heat'2014} and FDM-based EMSpice tool~\cite{SunYu:TDMR'20}.
+For each Monte Carlo iteration, branch currents are randomly sampled from a normal distribution with a mean range of $5 \times 10^{-8} \, \mathrm{A/m^2}$ to $5 \times 10^9 \, \mathrm{A/m^2}$ to introduce variability to input currents.